ibm-cloud-docs/containers/cs_storage.md

 ## Using existing NFS file shares in clusters
 {: #existing}

-If you already have existing NFS file shares in your IBM Cloud infrastructure (SoftLayer) account that you want to use with Kubernetes, you can do so by creating persistent volumes on your existing NFS file share.
+If you already have existing NFS file shares in your IBM Cloud infrastructure (SoftLayer) account that you want to use with Kubernetes, you can do so by creating a persistent volumes on your existing NFS file share.
 A persistent volume is a piece of actual hardware that serves as a Kubernetes cluster resource and can be consumed by the cluster user.
 {:shortdesc}

-Kubernetes differentiates between persistent volumes that represent the actual hardware and persistent volume claims that are requests for storage usually initiated by the cluster user.
-The following diagram illustrates the relationship between persistent volumes and persistent volume claims.
+Kubernetes differentiates between a persistent volume (PV) that represents the actual hardware and a persistent volume claim (PVC) that is a request for storage usually initiated by the cluster user.
+The following diagram illustrates the relationship between PVs and PVCs.

 ![Create persistent volumes and persistent volume claims](images/cs_cluster_pv_pvc.png)

- As depicted in the diagram, to enable existing NFS file shares to be used with Kubernetes, you must create persistent volumes with a certain size and access mode and create a persistent volume claim that matches the persistent volume specification.
-If persistent volume and persistent volume claim match, they are bound to each other.
-Only bound persistent volume claims can be used by the cluster user to mount the volume to a deployment.
+ As depicted in the diagram, to enable existing NFS file shares to be used with Kubernetes, you must create PVs with a certain size and access mode and create a PVC that matches the PV specification.
+If the PV and PVC match, they are bound to each other.
+Only bound PVCs can be used by the cluster user to mount the volume to a deployment.
 This process is referred to as static provisioning of persistent storage.

-Before you begin, make sure that you have an existing NFS file share that you can use to create your persistent volume.
+Before you begin, make sure that you have an existing NFS file share that you can use to create your PV.

 **Note:** Static provisioning of persistent storage only applies to existing NFS file shares.
-If you do not have existing NFS file shares, cluster users can use the [dynamic provisioning](cs_storage.html#create) process to add persistent volumes.
+If you do not have existing NFS file shares, cluster users can use the [dynamic provisioning](cs_storage.html#create) process to add PVs.

-To create a persistent volume and matching persistent volume claim, follow these steps.
+To create a PV and matching PVC, follow these steps.

-1. In your IBM Cloud infrastructure (SoftLayer) account, look up the ID and path of the NFS file share where you want to create your persistent volume object.
+1. In your IBM Cloud infrastructure (SoftLayer) account, look up the ID and path of the NFS file share where you want to create your PV object.
 In addition, authorize the file storage to the subnets in the cluster.
 This authorization gives your cluster access to the storage.
     1. Log in to your IBM Cloud infrastructure (SoftLayer) account.
     2. Click **Storage**.
     3. Click **File Storage** and from the **Actions** menu, select **Authorize Host**.
     4. Select **Subnets**.
     5. From the drop down list, select the private VLAN subnet that your worker node is connected to.
 To find the subnet of your worker node, run `bx cs workers <cluster_name>` and compare the `Private IP` of your worker node with the subnet that you found in the drop down list.
     6. Click **Submit**.
     6. Click the name of the file storage.
     7. Make note the **Mount Point** field.
 The field is displayed as `<server>:/<path>`.
-2. Create a storage configuration file for your persistent volume.
+2. Create a storage configuration file for your PV.
 Include the server and path from the file storage **Mount Point** field.

     ```
     apiVersion: v1